bekahlundy/dog-api-extension/README.md

 `GET`/api/feelings/:photoId

-* returns all photos associated with that feeling/photoId
+* returns the photo associated with that feeling by the photoId

 #### Post Requests